26 of the Best Museums In Budapest

 The Zwack Museum in Budapest.
 Photo: Tas Tóbiás

-#13 - Zwack Unicum Museum (location; 10 a.m. to 5 p.m., closed on Sunday; HUF 3,000 admission): Unicum is a popular Hungarian liqueur, made from a secret formula containing more than forty types of herbs (an early fan: Joseph II, the enlightened Habsburg Emperor).
-The museum traces the dramatic history of the company's founding Zwack family and also includes a guided visit to the cellar with a taste.
+#13 - Zwack Unicum Museum (location; 10 a.m. to 5 p.m., closed on Sunday; HUF 3,300 admission): Unicum is a popular Hungarian liqueur, made from a secret formula containing more than forty types of herbs (an early fan: Joseph II, the enlightened Habsburg emperor).
+The museum traces the dramatic history of the company's founding Zwack family – persecuted by both the Hungarian Nazi and Communist regimes – and also includes a guided visit to the cellar with a taste.
 If you like the complex flavor of this royal concoction, you can fuel up on Unicum at the gift shop.

 The dioramas at the Hungarian Agriculture Museum in Budapest.
 Photo: Tas Tóbiás